Healthy Homes Assessment Wainuiomata

 Home Assessments Wainuiomata for Rental Properties

-There are a variety of concerns you should look for when conducting an house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-Some examples include:
+There are numerous things to check when conducting the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling could be significant for landlords and property managers.
-For professional assistance, get in touch today and book your rental property home assessment.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental property home assessment.

 home assessments for rental properties